 Windows

-Although the market for Windows devices is generally smaller than that for iOS or Android, it does have certain advantages.
-For example, developing a Windows application can be easier, as it uses the .NET framework familiar to many developers.
-What's more, Windows users are often considered business users, which can be an advantage if our application targets this specific group.
+Although the Windows device market is generally smaller than iOS or Android, it does have some advantages.
+For example, developing a Windows app can be easier because it uses the .NET framework, which is familiar to many developers.
+Additionally, Windows users are often considered business users, which can be an advantage if our app is targeting that specific group.

-Define application objectives
+Define the application's objectives

-Main features
+Main Features

 Target audience